Ophir Utah

 • Shamrock

-The ore was sent to various smelters.
-Connor’s smelter in Stockton.
-E.T.
-City on the shores of the Great Salt Lake .
-Where it was taken across the lake to Corinne.
-Another of Connor’s smelters.
+The ore was sent to various smelters - Connor’s smelter in Stockton or to E.T.
+City on the shores of the Great Salt Lake.
+From there, it was taken by boat to another one of Connors’ smelters across the lake in Corinne.

 • the Pioneer Hotel